swaymm7/Open-Source-Prompt-Library/v0-Design/README.md

 ## Workflows

-### Workflow 1: Generating a New Design From Scratch
+### Workflow: Generating a New Design From Scratch

 Use this when you don't have an existing frontend codebase to overhaul.